ammarhaljk/CS308-Project-VacationCacther/README.md

-Project done by Faruk Basic, Almir Bajric and Ammar Haljkovic
+Project done by Faruk Basic, Almir Bajric, Minad Kamberovic and Ammar Haljkovic
 # VacationCatcher (Barebones Version)

 VacationCatcher is a mobile app designed to let friends easily share and manage vacation photos in shared albums.
 This version is just the **bare skeleton**, providing basic album creation, image uploading, and viewing functionality.